-The Building Societies Association or BSA is the voice for building societies and for some other mutual financial service providers.
-Together these organisations serve over 20 million customers up and down the length of the UK and have total assets of over £366 billion.
+The Building Societies Association or BSA was originally established in 1869.
+It is the voice for all 44 UK building societies and for some other mutual financial service providers.
+Together these organisations serve over 23 million customers up and down the length of the UK.

 We also speak out on issues that are relevant to building societies and their members (borrowers and savers).
 We provide technical information to our members on a huge range of topics.
 Our economists and specialist policy teams have expertise covering mortgages and housing; savings; financial policy and legal, governance and compliance matters.

 The BSA is not a regulator itself, nor is it able to deal with complaints about building societies - these are looked after by the Financial Ombudsman Service if they cannot be resolved by the Society itself.